 Price: $400-$440

-This handgun is intended for concealed carry, and it shows.
-It's lightweight and easily concealable.
+This little revolver is intended for concealed carry, and it shows.
+The LCR is very lightweight, and easily concealable.
 The edges are all smooth, and there's little or nothing to snag on your clothing.
 The materials are corrosion resistant.

 Let's start with the trigger.
 It's definitely the best that I've seen on a snub nosed revolver.

-Even though it wasn't a contender, I compared a Taurus Model 85 to the Ruger.
-The Taurus is a heavier steel framed revolver, but it's $100 cheaper, has the same 5 round capacity, and is also a snub nosed CCW gun.
-I think that most people will check out the Taurus when it's sitting in the case next to the Rugers and S&W's, even if it's not in the running.
+Even though it wasn't a contender, I also compared a Taurus Model 85 to the Ruger.
+The Taurus is a heavier steel framed revolver.
+It's also $100 cheaper, has the same 5 round capacity, and has a 2" barrel.
+I think that most people will check out the Taurus when it's sitting in the case next to the Rugers and S&W's, (even if it's not in the running).

-(I decided to come back and edit this in about a month after the initial Ruger review.
+(I decided to come back, and edit this in after the initial Ruger review.

-I have to wonder what the aftermarket will be like for this gun.
-I doubt that the J frame stuff will fit it very well and if it's not a good seller then you'll be limited on holster choices.
+I have to wonder what the aftermarket will be like for this polymer framed Taurus.
+I doubt that the J frame gear will fit it very well.
+If the model not a good seller then you'll be limited on holster choices.

 The weight was slightly better with the Ruger than the two S&W's that I was looking at.
 Naturally it's much lighter than the steel framed Taurus.
-For most of us our CCW guns have got to be light.
-If they're not then once the novelty of concealed carry wears off the guns will be left at home.
-There are a few people that don't mind carrying a full sized service pistol and don't mind the weight.
-The vast majority of us however don't fall into that catagory.
+For most of us, our carry guns have got to be lightweight.
+If they're not then the guns will be left at home once the novelty of carrying concealed wears off.
+There are a few people that don't mind carrying full sized service pistols, or heavy handguns.
+The vast majority of us don't fall into that catagory.

 The Ruger LCR is a VERY lightweight gun.
-The fire control housing is polymer and reasonably attractive for what it is.The frame is aluminum and the cylinder is stainless steel and heavily fluted.
+The fire control housing is polymer, and reasonably attractive for what it is.The frame is aluminum, and the heavily fluted cylinder is stainless steel.
 The shape of the cylinder was a little odd looking at first, but it kind of grows on you.
 BTW, you can easily tell the difference between the .38spl version and the .357 magnum LCR by the cylinder fluting.

-Despite being so lightweight this gun does not have a cheap feel to it.
-Often we equate light weight to a cheap or toy like feel.
-This gun just feels like a quality firearm.
+Despite being so lightweight, this gun does not have a cheap feel to it.
+Often we equate lightness to appearing cheap or toy like.
+This gun just "Feels" like a well made quality firearm.
 "Feel" is a hard term to describe, but anyone that has picked up a quality made tool and compared it to a cheaply made Chinese copy will know what I mean.

 Lockup is tight.
 The cylinder release and ejector rod work easily.
-Spent cases drop out without issue, and I have yet to get an empty case under the ejector.
+Spent cases drop out without any problems, and I have yet to get an empty case under the ejector.
 Everything works.
 Nuff said.

-Sights are what you would expect on a snub nosed revolver.
-There is a serrated ramp type front sight and a U shaped notch at the rear.
+The sights are what you would expect on a snub nosed revolver.
+There is a serrated ramp type front sight, and a U shaped notch at the rear.
 The front sight, however, is pinned and changeable.
 Ruger offers a model with a tritium night sight on the front.
-There is also a model with Crimson Trace laser grips available.
+There is also a version with Crimson Trace laser grips available.

-The sights are OK.
+The factory sights are OK.
+I wouldn't say that they're anything to brag about.
 They are definitely on par with the competition.
-As usual the black on black sights are hard to pick up when shooting at dark targets.
+As usual, the black on black sights are hard to pick up when shooting at dark targets.

 Ruger recommends a 6 o'clock hold with this gun, and I found that to be necessary.
 I still shoot high with this handgun however.